Hi there!

 4: Recommender Discrimination Systems

-That is the essence of the wargame in which your individual mind now engages, against sophisticated networks of computers, programmed by one or more teams of clever and well-paid “domain experts”, whenever you thumb through your social media feeds.
-The algorithms tasked with making such decisions are termed “recommender systems“, but insofar as these work to monopolize an ever-greater share of each individual user’s attention, in order to maximise an online publisher’s profits, they could perhaps be more usefully termed “discrimination systems” — for the sole animating purpose of such systems is to mark us out from one another.
+The algorithms tasked with making such decisions are termed “recommender systems“, but insofar as these work to monopolize an ever-greater share of each individual user’s attention, in pursuit of maximising the online publisher’s profits, these might more usefully be termed “discrimination systems” — for the sole animating purpose of such a system is to mark a population of users out from one another.

 5: Generative AI-yai-yai